How ANY Texture Started

 To me, making art is not only about the design, but also about the process.
 I enjoy feeling things with my hands, so touching and manipulating fabrics brings me great pleasure.
 I relish slow, careful craftsmanship, and value the intimate connection between maker and creation.
 Everything I make is truly handmade, and I do my best to craft it well.

 Each of my pieces, even when functional, is a unique, one-of-a-kind work of art.
 Each has its own history, its own story and its own character.
 I am honored to be a part of each piece’s journey, but am excited to know that its story does not end with me.
-Like a child growing up, each of my works will leave the studio and embark on a new life out in the world.
-Perhaps you, too, would become a part of that journey.
+Like a child growing up, each of my works will leave my studio and embark on a new life of its own out in the world.
+Perhaps you, too, would become a part of that journey 🙂